aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Structure.md

 This image shows the idea of an abstract sequence of signal processing flow in RAMDanceToolkit.

-1. Recieive motion data from MOTIONER or other sencer
+1. Recieive motion data from MOTIONER or other sensor
 2. Update phase:
 	- Converting motion data using `Filter`
 	- Data analysis using `Recognizer`